luisvargasmieles/luisvargasmieles.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Telematics Engineering, Litoral Polytechnic School (ESPOL), 2011
+* B.S. in Telematics Engineering, Polytechnic School of the Littoral (ESPOL), 2011.
-* M.S. in Cyber Security, Litoral Polytechnic School (ESPOL), 2016
+* M.S. in Cyber Security, Polytechnic School of the Littoral (ESPOL), 2016.
-* MSc. in Computational Applied Mathematics, University of Edinburgh, 2018
+* MSc. in Computational Applied Mathematics, University of Edinburgh, 2018.
-* Ph.D in Applied and Computational Mathematics, University of Edinburgh, 2022 (expected)
+* Ph.D in Applied and Computational Mathematics, University of Edinburgh, 2022 (expected).

 Work experience
 ======
-* 2013 - 2017: University Teacher
+* 2013 - 2017: University Teacher.
-  * Polytechnic School of the Litoral (ESPOL), Guayaquil, Ecuador
+  * Polytechnic School of the Littoral (ESPOL), Guayaquil, Ecuador.
-  * Courses: Single Variable Calculus, Multivariable Calculus, Linear Algebra, Differential Equations
+  * Courses: Single Variable Calculus, Multivariable Calculus, Linear Algebra, Differential Equations.

 Skills
 ======